Uredospore and Teliospore

 Difference Between Uredospore and Teliospore

-Brief overview of Uredospore and Teliospore
+A brief overview of Uredospore and Teliospore

 Uredospore and Teliospore can be distinguished primarily by the thickness of cell wall coating each spore: Uredospores have thin cell wall layers while Teliospores possess strong cell wall structures.

 Spores are reproductive structures of Fungi that go through meiosis during cell division.
-Leaf smut and rust disease are two examples in which both uredospores and teliospores play an essential part in spreading infection to susceptible plants.
+Leaf smut and rust disease are two examples in which both uredospores and teliospores play an essential part in spreading the infection to susceptible plants.

 Importance of understanding the difference between Uredospore and Teliospore